 In 2019, the Company completed a “deep-looking” induced polarization (“IP”) survey consisting of 13 line-km in 8 separate lines covering 2 km's of strike length along the Koval gold zones.
 The survey was conducted by Dias Geophysical Ltd. with a modern, proprietary survey technology which returned readings taken from surface to an estimated depth of up to 400 m below surface.

-The most recent field work was completed in September 2022 which consisted of geological mapping, soil sampling and drill site reconnaissance.
-Geological mapping was focused on identifying possible eastward extensions to the Koval Gold Zone as well as along trend from iron-formation related gold occurrences northeast of the Koval Zone.
-Results from the most recent soil sampling are expected to be returned in late November 2022.
+In September of 2022, geochemical samples were collected over an area of approximately 2.5 square kilometres east of the Koval claims along a sequence of altered volcanic and sedimentary rocks.
+The program consisted of geological mapping, soil sampling and drill site reconnaissance focused on identifying possible eastward extensions to the Koval Gold Zone as well as along trend from iron-formation related gold occurrences northeast of the Koval Zone.